peaBerberian/paul-envs.sh/README.md

 ## What's this

-`paul-envs` is built for me and other developers with similar needs: working on multiple projects simultaneously, relying mainly on terminal-based workflows (vim/neovim/kakoune/helix..., shell and CLI tools), and wanting protection from projects that might modify system state or require conflicting dependencies.
-This is done by providing a sane, mostly-ephemeral and minimal environment.

-It is both a wrapper over the `docker compose` tool and a configuration generator for it.
+`paul-envs` is both a wrapper over the `docker compose` tool and a configuration generator for it.
 Each of the created containers is similar in a way to [dev containers](https://containers.dev/) in that they are targeted for development